DieseKartoffel/Orakel/README.md

-# orakel
+# Orakel
 answers all.jpg your questions

-The result of a beginner Java Swing Exercise.
-One console based and one GUI versoin.
-Enter a question with possible answers and let fate decide the outcome.
+- One console based and one GUI versoin.
+- Enter a question with possible answers and let fate decide the outcome.